Dipesh Chakrabarty: Career

+Sexual harassment allegations

-The academic Christine Fair has accused Chakrabarty of making an inappropriate sexual comment during her time as a student in 1994.
-Fair also alleged that Chakrabarty made similar comments to others.
+Academic C. Christine Fair accused Chakrabarty of making inappropriate sexual comments to her and others during her time as a student in 1994.
 The University of Chicago released a statement in 2017 inviting students to formally report such allegations.
 In 2021, the Graduate Employees' Organization at the University of Illinois Urbana-Champaign protested the university's decision to host Chakrabarty at a roundtable on criticism and interpretive theory, in response to Fair's allegations.

-Following a legal defamation suit, Fair issued a public apology for several allegations against Chakrabarty and his wife.
+Following a defamation lawsuit, Fair retracted some of the allegations against Chakrabarty and his wife.